-It has become a trend of retailers leveraging technology-advanced POS systems to create not only a shopping experience but also an entertaining adventure for their customers in-store.
+It has become a trend of retailers to leverage technology-advanced POS systems to create a shopping experience and an entertaining adventure for their customers in-store.

-Nowadays, POS is so technologically advanced that it can support fashion brands with up-selling and cross-selling thanks to the AI facial recognition feature integrated into POS.
+Today, POS is so technologically advanced that it can support fashion brands with up-selling and cross-selling thanks to the integrated AI facial recognition feature.
 With AI facial recognition, staff can be informed at the very moment that a customer walks in.
 Furthermore, as it recognizes customers by their faces, AI allows store assistants to review customers’ cart history, buying patterns, wish lists, etc. Based on the information, the staff can know how to make suitable personalized product recommendations for each customer.

 Take a step further, AI facial recognition in POS also creates a novelty and exciting experience for customers to actively support fashion brands.
 For example, some stores are adopting this technology to make personalized product recommendations based on customers’ information (like gender, age,..) identified through face reading.